Ania Bas is an artist and writer.

 WRITING:

-Ania's debut novel Odd Hours, published by Welbeck in June 2022, is a whip-smart social comedy for those of us who feel that life is a game where someone else has stolen the rules.
-You can buy it in all good bookshop or alternatively from bookshop.org
+Ania's debut novel Odd Hours, published by Welbeck, is is now available in paperback in all good bookshop or alternatively from bookshop.org

-A short story in Polish Miło jest, gdy wszyscy są grzeczni is published in May edition of Pismo Magazine.
+A short story in Polish Miło jest, gdy wszyscy są grzeczni published in the May 2023 edition of Pismo Magazine.

 Reviews: